Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ObjectOrientedParadigm/index.md

+---
+title: "Year 11 — The Object-Oriented Paradigm"
+---

 # Year 11 — The Object-Oriented Paradigm

 This module introduces object-oriented programming (OOP) concepts through practical Python implementation, teaching students how to think in objects and design systems that model real-world relationships.
 Building on Programming Fundamentals, it shows how OOP enables better code organization, reusability, and maintainability.